muldis/Muldis_Object_Notation/spec/Muldis_Object_Notation_Semantics.md

 A **Heading** value is an arbitrarily-large unordered collection of *attribute names*, such that no 2 attribute names are the same.

+## Lot

+A **Lot** value is a general purpose arbitrarily-long ordered sequence of any **Pair** values, which explicitly does not represent any kind of thing in particular, and is simply the sum of its members.
+A **Lot** value is dense; iff it has any members, then its first-ordered member is at ordinal position **0**, and its last-ordinal-positioned member is at the ordinal position that is one less than the count of its members.
+A **Lot** in the general case may have multiple members that are the same value, and any duplicates may or may not exist at consecutive ordinal positions.

+The **Lot** possrep is the idiomatic generalization of a discrete homogeneous collection, such that any given MUON syntax can choose to just have **Lot** as a fundamental syntax, and then any other possreps for discrete homogeneous collections can be represented just as a **Lot** plus a plain unary type cast in the form of a **Pair** possrep.

+The intended use of the **Lot** possrep is to represent a value expression node for selecting at runtime a value of any of the other discrete homogeneous collection types where their member values or multiplicities are defined by arbitrarily complex sub-expressions.

 ## Array